gpaux/Mediana/Reporting.md

 #### Description

-Specify how the sections of the report will be created.
+Specify how the sections will be created  within the report.
 A `Section` object is defined by a single argument:

-- `by`, which defines how the sections of the report will be created.
+- `by`, which defines the rules for setting up sections.

-The `by` argument can contain several parameters, the value must be contained in the following list:
+The `by` argument can contain several parameters from the following list:

-- `sample.size`: a section will be created for each sample size.
+- `sample.size`: a separate section will be created for each sample size.

-- `event`: a section will be created for each number of events.
+- `event`: a separate section will be created for each event count.

-- `outcome.parameter`: a section will be created for each outcome parameter scenario.
+- `outcome.parameter`: a separate section will be created for each outcome parameter scenario.

-- `design.parameter`: a section will be created for each design parameter scenario.
+- `design.parameter`: a separate section will be created for each design parameter scenario.

-- `multiplicity.adjustment`: a section will be created for multiplicity adjustment scenario.
+- `multiplicity.adjustment`: a separate section will be created for each multiplicity adjustment scenario.

--
-If a parameter is defined in the `by` argument it must be defined only in this object (i.e. neither in the `Subection` object nor in the `Table` object).
+Note that, if a parameter is defined in the `by` argument, it must be defined only in this object (i.e. neither in the `Subection` object nor in the `Table` object).

-A single object of class `Section` can be added to an object of class `PresentationModel`.
+A single object of the `Section` class can be added to an object of the `PresentationModel` class.

 #### Examples

-Example of `Section` object:
+A `Section` object can be defined as follows:

-- Section by outcome parameter scenario
+- Create a separate section within the report for each outcome parameter scenario:

 {% highlight R %}
 Section(by = "outcome.parameter")
 {% endhighlight %}

-- Section by sample size and outcome parameter scenario
+- Create a separate section for each unique combination of the sample size and outcome parameter scenarios:

 {% highlight R %}
 Section(by = c("sample.size", "outcome.parameter"))